Do H building sunrise 4

 • 1.
 Feeling unqualified does not disqualify:

 Genuine service begins when personal inadequacy meets divine invitation.
-The text shows that lack of formal training, moral past, or social standing never blocks God from using someone who answers yes.
+Lack of formal training, moral past, or social standing never blocks God from using someone who answers yes.
 The crucified self and Christ living within reframe competence as Spirit-enabled obedience rather than human achievement.
-This reality frees action from perfectionism and redirects energy into faithful obedience and humble dependence.
+This reality frees action from perfectionism and redirects our energy into faithful obedience and humble dependence.

 • 2.
 Living like Jesus produces witness: